 To start off, we have the original line-up of the group, well-loved and known.
 This is where it all began!

 Subsequent line-ups featured Sarvar* replacing either Shahnoza or Aziza.
 And then some new faces starting appearing!

 After Qalb isyoni, the girls seem to mix and match a lot.
-Gulnoza leaves and is replaced by one of the unknown girls I unfortunately don’t have the name of.
-Then the unknown girl is replaced by ANOTHER unknown girl (bear with me!) and Shahnoza Y is replaced with Zebo.
+Gulnoza leaves and is replaced by unknown girl #1 I unfortunately don’t have the name of.
+Then the unknown girl is replaced by Ziyoda, and Shahnoza Y is replaced with Zebo.
 Shahnoza is the only constant.
 In fact, in the song “Amira” from 2013, Shahnoza’s voice is the only one you hear distinctly.
 (In most Shahrizoda songs, each one of the three girls gets a unique verse or two to sing).

 Our original member, Shahnoza, returns to sing with Risolat and Gulnoza at several events, including Ayol va Muqaddassan concert in 2016.
 They sing “Ayol“.
-Lastly, the final photo of Risolat, Gulnoza and Shahnoza Y is the latest version of the group.
+Shortly after this time, original girl Shahnoza S leaves the group and is married (in 2018), leaving Risolat, Gulnoza and Shahnoza Y as the next incarnation.
 They sing (in English!)
 “Happy New Year” at a New Year’s event at the end of 2016, at the Ayol va Muqaddassan concert for 2017, and at a Navruz (Persian New Year) event in Xumson, Uzbekistan.